 The company’s largest acquisition was the assimilation of Georgia-Pacific in 2005, valued at $21 billion.
 Charles attributes his success to what he calls market-based management, which applies “freedom of speech, values of property and progress” and “components of a free-market society” to management, as described by the Charles Koch Institute.
 He even wrote a book on this subject in 2007, entitled “Successful Science: How Market-Based Management Establishes the World’s Largest Private Company.”

-Charles ranked eighth on the top 10 richest men in the world.
+Charles ranked tenth on the top 10 richest men in the world.
 Even after the merger, Koch Industries’ revenue of $100 billion far exceeds the income of other big names.
 For example, the group beat Goldman Sachs, Honeywell International, and Starbucks’ total revenue.

 The focus on creativity has enabled Koch to provide scholars with scholarships and research grants.
 He is also a board member of the Mercatus Center for Market-oriented Research Think Tanks at George Mason University.
 Koch is also an important contributor to the Republican movement, organizing a Republican donor to participate in the meeting every six months.
 The total number of candidates that was given to them by the Koch brothers may be unbelievable.

 In the last presidential election, Kochs and its conservative donor network spent less than $400 million in the 2012 campaign.
 In contrast, the Republican National Committee and its two congressional campaign committees spent a total of $657 million in the 2012 competition.
-He comes on the eighth number of the list of top 10 richest men in the world.
+He comes on the 10th number of the list of top 10 richest men in the world.